germainelry/chatbot-mvp-hf/backend/LLM_TRAINING_GUIDE.md

 ### Question: "How do you train the AI on your knowledge base?"

-**Your Answer:**
+**Your Answer (V2 Updated):**

-> "I implemented a RAG system where we retrieve relevant articles from our knowledge base and inject them into the LLM's context window.
+> "I implemented a Vector RAG system where we retrieve relevant articles from our knowledge base using semantic search and inject them into the LLM's context window.
 This means the model doesn't need training—it uses the information we provide in real-time.
-The key advantage is that knowledge updates are instant: when an agent adds a new article or updates a policy, the AI immediately has access to it.
+The key advantage is that knowledge updates are instant: when an agent adds a new article or updates a policy, embeddings are automatically generated and the AI immediately has access to it.
 >
-> For retrieval, I started with keyword matching for MVP speed, but I've architected it to easily upgrade to semantic search using vector embeddings.
-That would improve match quality significantly.
+> For retrieval, V2 uses vector embeddings (sentence-transformers + ChromaDB) for semantic search.
+This dramatically improves match quality—queries like 'how do I get my money back' correctly match 'Return & Refund Policy' even without keyword overlap.
+The system automatically embeds new articles when they're created or updated.
 >
 > Importantly, we're collecting high-quality training data through our HITL feedback system.
 Agent corrections and ratings form preference pairs perfect for fine-tuning.
-Once we have 1,000+ examples, we can fine-tune using techniques like LoRA to teach the model our company's tone and common patterns, while keeping RAG for dynamic facts.
+Once we have 1,000+ examples, we can fine-tune using techniques like LoRA to teach the model our company's tone and common patterns, while keeping Vector RAG for dynamic facts.
 That hybrid approach gives us the best of both worlds."

 ### Question: "What's the difference between RAG and fine-tuning?"